xmile1/checkpoint1-inverted-index/README.md

     - file-input (file Upload Preview)

 4. Start the application by executing the command `npm start`
-5. You can also click here(https://inverted-index-checkp1.herokuapp.com/) to use the app on Heroku
+5. You can also click on the link https://inverted-index-checkp1.herokuapp.com/ to use the app on Heroku

 ## How to Run Test